imroc/req-website/content/en/docs/examples/integrate-opentelemetry-and-jaeger.md

 * Use the `Client` struct as the GitHub client, which is also the core struct of the SDK, with a built-in `*req.Client`.
 * Use `SetCommonHeader` and `SetBaseURL` respectively to set a unified `Accept` request header and URL prefix for all GitHub API requests.
 * The error format of the GitHub API response is unified.
-Use `SetCommonError` to tell req that if the response is an error (status code >= 400), the response body will be unmarshalled automatically to the object of the `APIError` struct.
+Use `SetCommonErrorResult` to tell req that if the response is an error (status code >= 400), the response body will be unmarshalled automatically to the object of the `APIError` struct.
 * The `APIError` struct implements the go error interface, and converts the json API error message into a readable string.
 * Set `ResponseMiddleware` in `OnAfterResponse`, when detecting an API response error, write it to `resp.Err`, and automatically throw it to the upper-layer caller as a go error.
-* Set `RequestMiddleware` in `OnBeforeRequest` to enable request-level dump (temporarily stored in memory, not printed) for all requests, if you encounter underlying errors (such as timeout, dns failure, unmarshal failure), or receive an unknown status code (less than 200), in `ResponseMiddleware`, record the information (dump content) that is helpful for troubleshooting as much as possible to error, and write `resp.Err` to throw it to the upper caller.
+* Use `EnableDumpEachRequest` enable request-level dump (temporarily stored in memory, not printed) for all requests, if you encounter underlying errors (such as timeout, dns failure, unmarshal failure), or receive an unknown status code (less than 200), in `ResponseMiddleware`, record the information (dump content) that is helpful for troubleshooting as much as possible to error, and write `resp.Err` to throw it to the upper caller.

 Let's add tracing capabilities to `Client`: